 Course M7.1 Name of lecturer For ontact details, see ESB website.
-Ainara Novales Language of instruction English Credits (ECTS) 3 ECTS Total workload 90 hours (30 hours lecture time, 60 hours independent study) Contact hours per week (SWS) 2 hours, block seminar Learning outcomes Upon completion of this course, participants will have developed the following competencies: Professional competencies: to solve business problems with the help of information technology (IT)- based tools, especially by programming applications; to be able to more effectively communicate with IT people Methodological competencies: to formulate, analyze and solve business problems with algorithms and to implement them in a programming language Social competencies: improve the ability to work individually and in teams under time pressure Personal competencies: by mastering the skills addressed in this course, students should be more productive in addressing these problems by using the appropriate IT-based tools Course-specific contributions to AoL competency goals (CG 1-6) CG1 is reinforced by using English as the course language.
+Dr. Daniel Georges Language of instruc- tion English Credits (ECTS) 3 ECTS Total workload 90 hours (30 hours lecture time, 60 hours independent study) Contact hours per week (SWS) 2 hours, block seminar Learning outcomes Upon completion of this course, participants will have developed the follow- ing competencies: Professional competencies: to solve business problems with the help of information technology (IT)- based tools, especially by programming applications; to be able to more effectively communicate with IT people Methodological competencies: to formulate, analyze and solve business problems with algorithms and to implement them in a programming language Social competencies: improve the ability to work individually and in teams under time pressure Personal competencies: by mastering the skills addressed in this course, students should be more productive in addressing these problems by using the appropriate IT-based tools Course-specific contributions to AoL competency goals (CG 1-6) CG1 is reinforced by using English as the course language.
 CG4 is introduced as the project work involves solving business problems with the help of information technology tools.
-CG6: is assessed as the project work involves developing a business-relevant application; the acquired skills will help students to better understand the impact of digital technologies on businesses.
-Contents/ indicative syllabus Introduction to problem analysis and formulating algorithms; implementing algorithms in a programming language, using variables, data-types, functions, control structures like conditional tests and loops.
+CG6: is assessed as the project work involves developing a business-rele- vant application; the acquired skills will help students to better understand the impact of digital technologies on businesses.
+Contents/ indicative syllabus Introduction to problem analysis and formulating algorithms; implementing algorithms in a programming language, using variables, data-types, func- tions, control structures like conditional tests and loops.

 Teaching and learning methodology Class work and guided practical work is carried out in specially equipped classrooms with demonstrations of how to work with selected programmes.
 Asynchronous preparation is performed by students individually with the help of videos and practical assignments.
-Indicative reading list Matthes, E. (2015) Python crash course: a hands-on, project-based introduction to programmeming.
-No Starch Press.
-Murach, J. (2019) Murach's MySQL (3 rd ed.).
-Mike Murach & Associates.
-Robbins, J. N. (2018).
+Indicative reading list Robbins, J. N. (2018).
 Learning web design: A beginner's guide to HTML, CSS, JavaScript, and web graphics (5 th ed.).
 O'Reilly.